ngscheurich/website/src/posts/2018-02-16-fresh-pots/index.md

     .
 </figure>

-So, I've had this idea kicking around for a while and, in the spirit of making 2018 my Year of Just Fucking Releasing Stuff™, I decided to just build the thing and send it forth into the world.
+So, I’ve had this idea kicking around for a while and, in the spirit of making 2018 my Year of Just Fucking Releasing Stuff™, I decided to just build the thing and send it forth into the world.